From Lab Workflow to the Field – Innovative and Flexible Solutions

 Plant Phenotyping, Plant Phenotype

-After all, plant phenotyping has been performed by farmers and above all breeders for the last seven or more thousand years, essentially since the days humans started to carefully select grasses to increase yield or enhance other desirable traits.
+Plant phenotyping has been performed by farmers, and above all breeders, for the last seven thousand years or more; essentially since the days humans started to carefully select grasses to increase yield or enhance other desirable traits.
 In the past, phenotyping was mostly based on experience and intuition, in a process where measurement and interpretation were not separated.
 This highly integrated approach compensated for the human deficiencies in performing reproducible, objective measurements and dealt with the individual subjectivity factor of the phenotyping person.

 A large set of different aspects led to the development of the ever-increasing new field of highly automated, non-destructive plant phenotyping.

 Incentives for automated, non-destructive plant phenotyping with LemnaTec scanalyzer technologies:

 - Plant Phenotyping - The need to generate more quantitative data for genetic analysis (QTL, MAS, SMART breeding) and modelling of plant development.

 - The requirement to integrate more researchers into the worldwide, interconnected breeding and trait validation process.

 - The recognition that information far beyond the direct perception of the human senses (gathered by X-ray, Fluorescence, IR, spectroscopy, terahertz etc.) can contribute efficiently to phenotype description.

 - The development of information and data storage technologies, providing suitable tools for the analysis of complex structures like plants.